Stalpaard/SensoHapt/README.md

 **SensoHapt** is an application targeted at providing an easy-to-use experiment environment for performing experiments involving 3DSystems haptic devices and ATI force sensors with stereoscopic 3D support.

+The application was developed using the Visual Studio 2015 IDE in the C++/CLI programming language.

 Developed by Gilles Meyhi & Elias Stalpaert as part of their thesis pursuing a MSc degree in Engineering Technology: Electronics-ICT at KULeuven.

 ## Experiment configuration